BrianSward/example_flask/README.md

 ### Acknowledgments

-- This Flask application is based on the Flask tutorial found at https://flask.palletsprojects.com/en/2.0.x/quickstart/.
+- This Flask application is based on the Flask tutorial found [here](https://flask.palletsprojects.com/en/2.0.x/quickstart/).
 - My teachers at Codefellows.